 In April/May 2011 Flies embarked on their first European jaunt – taking in the UK, Czech Republic, France and Belgium.
 The enthusiasm of crowds over there poured extra fire into their bellies and they returned the next year for a longer tour of Belgium, Holland, Germany, Czech Republic and UK.

 In 2014 the band played ArcTanGent and two years later added Dunk! to their list of festival performances.

 2015 saw the release of their second album, ‘Underdog Underfoot’ – “There isn’t a weak song on Underdog Underfoot.
 It’s an exhilarating listen… You’ll be hard pushed to hear a better post-rock album this year, phenomenal stuff” 9.5/10 altdialogue.com.
 Another two European tours were undertaken to support the album.
-In February 2018, ‘Underdog Undone (Ambient Remixes)’ will be released – an ambient sister album to the previous studio record, featuring remixes by artists such as Cities and Memory, WiresDreamDisasters and Karhide.
+In February 2018, ‘Underdog Undone (Ambient Remixes)’ was released – an ambient sister album to the previous studio record, featuring remixes by artists such as Cities and Memory, WiresDreamDisasters and Karhide.

-For fourteen years Flies have been happily sweating it out in the rich post-rock underground and have had the pleasure of putting on shows and booking tours with some of the best bands around.
+For fifteen years Flies have been happily sweating it out in the rich post-rock underground and have had the pleasure of putting on shows and booking tours with some of the best bands around.
 For snapshots of the scene check out the ‘A Cheery Wave From Stranded Youngsters’ compilation albums which they put together for free-download on bandcamp – http://acheerywavefromstrandedyoungsters.bandcamp.com